gmail unsubscribeemail managementproductivity

 Does unsubscribing lead to more spam?

-From legitimate companies: No. They're legally required to honor unsubscribes.
-From spammers: Yes, clicking unsubscribe confirms your email is active.
-Rule of thumb: Only unsubscribe from senders you recognize.
+From legitimate companies: no. They're legally required to honor unsubscribes.
+From spammers: yes, clicking unsubscribe confirms your email is active.
+Rule of thumb: only unsubscribe from senders you recognize.
 Mark unknown senders as spam instead.

 All commercial emails are legally required to have an unsubscribe method (CAN-SPAM Act).
-If you can't find one: 1) Use Ctrl+F to search "unsubscribe", 2) Check the very bottom footer, 3) Try "Manage Preferences" or "Email Settings", 4) Create a Gmail filter to block, 5) Report to FTC if truly missing.
+If you can't find one: 1) Use Ctrl+F to search "unsubscribe", 2) Check the very bottom footer, 3) Try "Manage Preferences" or "Email Settings", 4) Create a Gmail filter to block, 5) Report to the FTC if truly missing.

 How long does unsubscribe take to work?